kuwv/python-superstate/README.md

 A Superstate state machine must have one initial state and at least one other additional state.

-A state may have pre and post callbacks, for running some code on state *on_entry* and *on_exit*, respectively.
+A state may have pre and post callbacks, for running some code on state `on_entry` and `on_exit`, respectively.
 These params can be method names (as strings), callables, or lists of method names or callables.

 ## Transitions

 Transitions lead the machine from a state to another.
-Transitions must have the *event*, and *target* parameters.
-The *event* is the method that have to be called to launch the transition.
-The *target* is the state to which the transition will move the machine.
+Transitions must have both `event`, and `target` parameters.
+The `event` is the method that have to be called to launch the transition.
+The `target` is the state to which the transition will move the machine.
 This method is automatically created by the Superstate engine.

-A transition can have optional *action* and *cond* parameters. *action* is a method (or callable) that will be called when transition is launched.
-If parameters are passed to the event method, they are passed to the *action* method, if it accepts these parameters. *cond* is a method (or callable) that is called to allow or deny the transition, depending on the result of its execution.
-Both "action" and *cond* can be lists.
+A transition can have optional `action` and `cond` parameters. `action` is a method (or callable) that will be called when transition is launched.
+If parameters are passed to the event method, they are passed to the `action` method, if it accepts these parameters. `cond` is a method (or callable) that is called to allow or deny the transition, depending on the result of its execution.
+Both `action` and `cond` can be lists.

 The same event can be in multiple transitions, going to different states, having their respective needs as selectors.
-For the transitions having the same event, only one *cond* should return a true value at a time.
+For the transitions having the same event, only one `cond` should return a true value at a time.

 ### Install